vdiggavi/perfauto/README.md

     * Note:
       On Microsoft Windows, it may be required to enable the Activate.ps1 script by setting the execution policy for the user.
 You can do this by issuing the following PowerShell command:
       >PS C:> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
-  * To install dependencies cd to root directory (Ex: cd D:\Automation) and run the following:
+  * To install and validate dependencies cd to root directory (Ex: cd D:\Automation) and run the following:
-    >pip install -r requirements.txt
+    >pip3 install locust
+    >locust -V
   * Done
   * IMPORTANT: whenever you start working on this project, the first thing you do is activate your virtual environment:
     * either with the command CTRL+SHIFT+P (Python: create terminal) it will automatically find your virtual environment and activate it